aranja/tux/docs/README.md

 Create content-driven React websites with SSR and a plug-and-play configuration.

-Tux uses addons, containing [Neutrino](https://neutrino.js.org/) and [React Chain](https://github.com/aranja/react-chain/) middlewares, to configure the build and render pipeline respectively.
+Tux uses add-ons, containing [Neutrino](https://neutrino.js.org/) and [React Chain](https://github.com/aranja/react-chain/) middlewares, to configure the build and render pipeline respectively.

 If your website is fetching content from an api-driven CMS like Contentful, Tux has a pluggable admin allowing the content to be edited inline.